Flexibility in training

 To apply for LTFT, an anaesthetist in training needs to hold a national training number (it is possible to apply during the recruitment process) and be able to demonstrate that full-time training is not practical for them for 'well-founded individual reasons'.
 If this is for health reasons then an Occupational Health review is essential.

 Applications for LTFT are made to the Deanery, following discussion with the educational supervisor, College tutor, and the training programme director (TPD); each school of anaesthesia has leads for LTFT at trainee and consultant level.
 The percentage of full-time hours that anaesthetists in training can work is agreed between the anaesthetist, the TPD, and the deanery.
-The College advises working at a minimum of 60 per cent as this supports career progression well.
+The College supports LTFT training in line with the arrangements set out in the Gold Guide.

 Options for working LTFT include: